xtendui/xtendui/src/gatsby/markdown/components/drop/index.md

 Use this code to create a **drop** in **self mode**.

-Just use the class `xt-in` if you want to automatically open, or use the [api](/components/drop/api)
+Just use the class `xt-active` if you want to automatically open, or use the [api](/components/drop/api)

 <demo>
   <demoinline src="demos/components/drop/usage-self">